Akinsola1/Akinsola1/README.md

 I am currently a final year computer science student working hard to master crossplatform technology like Flutter.
 Feel free to look around my profile and explore my code.
 I love to share my resources and expertise with the dev community.Always leave a comment.🤗🙃

-- 🔭 Currently building anything with Flutter.
+- 🔭 Building beautiful, fast apps with Flutter
-- 🌱 I’m currently learning Flutter web and Desktop.
+- 🌱 Experienced in building efficient backends with Django
-- 🤔 I’m looking for a backend partner.
+- 🤔 Looking for a collaborative partner for backend projects
-- 💬 Ask me about Anything!
-I will definately give you an answer.
+- 💬 Available for technical discussions and happy to help with any questions you might have
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I love cats
+- ⚡ Fun fact: I'm a cat lover

 ## Connect with me
 <p align="start">